shrawaniwagh2003/Portfolio/content/about/index.md

   - Next.js
 ---

 Hello!
-I am Shrawani Wagh, a UIUX Designer and a Web Developer who's day revolves around designing & developing stuff and around Technical Communities.
+I am Shrawani Wagh, a Web Developer with a passion for building innovative solutions and exploring new technologies.
+My days are filled with designing, developing, and engaging with technical communities.

-I started exploring various things apart from my college curriculum since my 1st year and presently working on various projects and learning new & latest technologies to build & design something innovative.
+Since my first year of college, I’ve been expanding my knowledge beyond the curriculum and currently working on various projects while learning the latest technologies.

 Here is a list of few skills & technologies that I'm familiar with and working on!